 Homework is given our weekly in KS2 and helps to keep you informed of your child's progress and the current topics in the classroom and also helps revise what we have learnt in school.
 Spellings will be set weekly and your child will receive a paper copy as well as the spellings being available on spelling shed and the website.
 Homework and new spellings will be set every Friday and will be expected to be completed by the following Friday.

-Children will have logins to TT rockstars and Spelling Shed and should be encouraged to do this at home where possible.
+Children will have logins to TT rockstars and Twinkl and should be encouraged to do this at home where possible.
 Please continue to encourage your child to read at home regularly, some children may now happily read on their own , which is brilliant.
 But reading out loud to an adult at home a few times a week is still great practise.

 Things your child needs